caleb531/alfred-workflow-packager/README.md

 awp
 ```

-Running `awp` will always do a few things:
+Running `awp` will always copy those project resources listed in

-1. Copy those project resources listed in `packager.json` to the installed
+`packager.json` to the installed workflow (in their respective locations).
+By
-workflow (in their respective locations); pass `--force` or `-f` to force the copying of all files and directories
+default, only changes files/directories are copied, but you can force the
+copying of all files/directories by passing `--force` / `-f`.

 ```
 awp --force